kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 | [`Pyspark`](https://github.com/apache/spark) | Yes | No | Yes | Pandas UDF/IO | Pandas UDF | Yes |
 | [`Dask DF`](https://github.com/dask/dask) | No | Python object | Yes | No | Some(Pandas) | Yes |

-Note that this table is what _they_ say in their docs — I wasn't able to verify it myself yet.

 ---